 Enjoy these delicious meaty and crispy pan fried gyoza with your homemade dipping sauce.
 They go perfectly with ramen, rice or serve as a party dish!

 How to freeze gyoza to store

 Unless you have a big family, we tend to make too many gyoza dumplings.
-While you can store in the fridge for a day (although there is always a risk of dumplings being soggy), I recommend keeping them in the freezer.
+While you can store in the fridge for a day or two, I recommend storing them in the freezer.

-If you freeze them, they will keep for longer (up to a few weeks).
+If you freeze them, they will keep for longer (up to 1 month).